Student Support at JCHS

 By helping students to navigate their JCHS experience, and assisting students in making the most of the JCHS resources and programs that align with their interests and goals, our advisors prepare students for success in high school, college, and beyond.

-Additionally, our school counselor supports students in navigating their first year of high school by working with the 9th grade class one day per week.
+Additionally, our School Counselor supports students in navigating their first year of high school by working with the 9th grade class one day per week.

 Julie Beck, LCSW